seanxwh/Udacity_self_driving_car/CarND-Vehicle-Detection/README.md

 ## The model pipeline
 ---
-we create the model pipeline using the concatenation(horizontal) of above features, then stacking(vertical) them up for all the training examples, then utilize **StandardScaler** from **sklearn** to nomalize the incoming data
+we create the model pipeline using the concatenation(horizontal) of above features, then stacking(vertical) them up for all the training examples, then utilize **StandardScaler** from **sklearn** to normalize the incoming data

 During training, the model pipeline will generate a normalization base and the updated(after normalization) features of all the training examples.

-During testing, the testing example can be normailized by the normalization base that provided from training via function's parameters passing.
+During testing, the testing example can be normalized by the normalization base that provided from training via function's parameters passing.

 we also include the argumentation method for training the model.
-The main raeson is even the impact of image argumentation is insignificant to the svc training, but linear SVC can not provide a good enough model for classification.
-Therefore, we also trained a neural network to jointly predict the classes, and one benifit for image argumentation is that it can help to prevent overfitting while training the neural network.
+The main reason is even the impact of image argumentation is insignificant to the svc training, but linear SVC can not provide a good enough model for classification.
+Therefore, we also trained a neural network to jointly predict the classes, and one benefit for image argumentation is that it can help to prevent overfitting while training the neural network.

 ```python